falkr/designscience/pages/preparation.md

 # Peparation

+The following is an introduction into the concepts of design science.
+This implies that you need to learn the definitions of some terms.
+Focus in this part on remembering them and understanding what the terms mean and how they are distinct.
+We will go through a series of activities to further learn how to use these terms and apply them to your own thesis.

-This preparation contains **tasks**.
+:task: This preparation contains **tasks**.
 To get the full benefit of the seminar, you need to fill out the tasks while you read, either on a printout of this document or on a separate paper.
 It is not important that you answer the tasks correctly, but that you write down your thoughts when the task is given, so you can reflect about how your thinking changes over time.

-This preparation also contains **guidelines** when applying design science in your thesis.
+:guideline: This preparation also contains **guidelines** when applying design science in your thesis.
 We will discuss them in the seminar.
 They are included already now so you see what will be important.

 :aside: Please feel free to send questions via [email](mailto:kraemer@ntnu.no) also during this preparation phase.

 # Motivation

-Before we begin, two explanations that may answer the two most likely thoughts you will have now:
+Before we begin, there may be two things on your mind right now:

--   You may react to the word *design*.
-Why is it *design* science?
+-   **You may react to the word *design*.** Why is it *design* science?
     Could there be a *technology* science?
 Or *engineering* science?

     Don't worry too much about the term *design*.
 We can for now think that it covers the fact that we need a scientific approach to something that is *designed* by humans, and by this we understand anything artificial, including algorithms, electronics, programs, or systems.

--   During this introduction you may think that someone wants to make life complicated for you by introducing a lot of new terms.
+-   **You may feel that design science is complicated,** since we need to introduce some new terms, or use familiar terms in a slightly different way.
 We will talk about "treatments" and emphasize the difference between "validation" and "evaluation."

-Be assured, however, that this will make your thesis *easier* for you.
+    Be assured, however, that this will
+    make your thesis *easier* for you.
 We give you the words and a scaffolding for thinking about your thesis.